Jump to navigation

 Whether you are a veteran or novice researcher, or a student, faculty, or staff, this section is designed to help you prepare your study for IRB review.
 In this section you’ll find tools and basic information to get started, including training requirements, ancillary approval requirements, necessary forms, and the IRB submission, review, and approval process.
 Familiarizing yourself with these fundamental points will save you time and reduce effort down the road.
 We are here to assist you at each step in the process!

 The UA IRB provides ethical oversight to all activities that meet the definition of human subjects research.
 Please refer to our guidance on What is Human Research for more information.
-If you are still unsure, you can submit the Determination of Human Research Form for an official IRB determination.
+If you are still unsure, you can complete the IRB Protocol for Determination of Human Research in eIRB for an official IRB determination.

 If your project is human subjects research, proceed to Step 2.

-All study team members engaged in human subjects research for your project are required to complete the University of Arizona human subjects component of the Collaborative Institutional Training Initiative (CITI) online training program.
-For social/behavioral projects, researchers must complete the CITI Social Behavioral and Native American Research modules.
-For biomedical projects, researchers must complete the CITI Biomedical and Native American Research modules.
-For projects that involve Banner Health electronic medical records (EMR), researchers must also complete the UA HIPAA Privacy training.
-All researchers are required to complete Conflict of Interest (COI) training.
+All study team members engaged in human subjects research are required to complete the University of Arizona human subjects component of the Collaborative Institutional Training Initiative (CITI) online training program.
+For social/behavioral projects, researchers should complete the CITI Social Behavioral Investigators Basic Module Course.
+For biomedical projects and clinical trials, researchers should complete the CITI Biomedical Investigators Basic Course.
+Both the Social Behavioral and Biomedical courses also include the Native American Research module, which is required training for all researchers.

 Please visit our Training Requirements webpage for more information.

 Additional approvals, as applicable, may be needed depending on the nature of your project.
 These should be obtained prior to submitting your project in eIRB.
 Additional approvals may include:

 Prior to submitting your study in eIRB, please review our guidance on Other Approvals Required for more information.